-Middle Tennessee fourth- through 12th-graders who aren’t chicken of chickens are being exposed to six weeks of poultry science through the Middle Tennessee Junior Market Broiler Program at Middle Tennessee State University.
+Middle Tennessee fourth- through 12th-graders who aren’t chicken of chickens are spending six weeks learning about poultry science through the Middle Tennessee Junior Market Broiler Program at Middle Tennessee State University.

-Hosted by MTSU’s School of Agriculture, the event kicked off last month at MTSU with an introductory session, where each participant was instructed on how to properly raise broiler chicks.
+Hosted by MTSU’s School of Agriculture, the event kicked off last month with an introductory session, where each participant learned how to properly raise broiler chicks.

-Broiler chickens are those raised specifically for meat production, though the chickens in the market broiler program are used strictly for educational purposes.
-Program participants learn broiler chick management, selection, exhibition, and more about poultry science and the poultry industry.
+Broiler chickens are raised specifically for meat production, though the chickens in the market broiler program are used strictly for educational purposes.
+Program participants learn broiler chick management, selection, exhibition and many more tasks involved in poultry science and the poultry industry.

-Participating youth picked up their chicks in mid-August, with each youth receiving 20 broiler chicks and 25 pounds of starter feed.
-The youth will manage their broilers for six weeks until a September exhibition at the Tennessee Livestock Center.
-Students will participate in a variety of educational opportunities during the program.
+Participants picked up their chicks in mid-August, when each received 20 broiler chicks and 25 pounds of starter feed.
+The youngsters will manage their broilers for six weeks until a September exhibition at the Tennessee Livestock Center.
+They’ll also participate in a variety of educational opportunities during the program.

 For more information, contact Downs at firstname.lastname@example.org.